 This diverse Botswana, Vic Falls & Zimbabwe Safari explores top wildlife, scenic and cultural highlights in Southern Africa.

 Leaving Johannesburg we drive into the arid Kalahari Desert region of Botswana to experience the ancient culture and ways of the San.
 Then we journey into the Okavango Delta, exploring the maze-like waterways on mokoro rides and nature walks, coming face to face with nature in this pristine wilderness area.
-Travel through the Caprivi Strip of Namibia and camp beside the Chobe River.
 Take a game drive and boat cruise in one of Botswana's top game parks, Chobe National Park - home to an abundance of elephants, other wildlife and birds.